idaholab/moose/modules/tensor_mechanics/doc/content/source/materials/ADLAROMANCEStressUpdateBase.md

 function of temperature, defect concentrations, the von Mises trial stress, and an environmental factor.
 In addition, lower-length scale information, here mobile defect dislocations and immobile defect dislocations, are evolved as determined by the ROM.

+`ADLAROMANCEStressUpdateBase` provides the necessary math and implementation for ROMs provided in the correct `LAROMANCE` model format, which essentially includes the necessary material specific data.
+An example of how to implement the necessary data is provided in `SS316HLAROMANCEStressUpdateTest`.

 ### Theory